What Local Offices Can I Run for?

 List of New York elections covered in Ballotpedia in 2021

-There’s one limitation with this approach to finding local political offices to run for: you’ll tend to find information for only the next year or two.
+One limitation of this approach to finding local political offices to run for is that you’ll tend to find information for only the next year or two.
 For practical reasons, election schedules aren’t set very far in advance.

-The information you’ll uncover by looking at the types of sites showcased above is most useful if you’re in the earliest stages of planning a run for local office.
+The information you’ll uncover by looking at the types of sites above is most helpful if you’re in the earliest stages of planning a run for a local office.
 Looking for election schedules will, for instance, help you map out the makeup of your local government.
-Most local government terms are 2–4 years long, giving you ample time to establish a solid plan for a campaign.
+Most local government terms are on a two to four-year election cycle, giving you ample time to establish a solid campaign plan.

-Another way to help you determine what office to campaign for is finding out who’s already in office.
+Another way to help you determine what office to campaign for is to find out who’s already there.

 1. Who are my elected officials?